You searched for: “stars

 Word Entries containing the term: “stars

-2. A pair of stars revolving around a common center of gravity, held together by their mutual gravitational interaction.
+One of two stars orbiting a common center of gravity: Binary stars are a pair of stars revolving around a common center of gravity, held together by their mutual gravitational interaction.

-In an eclipsing binary, one star goes behind the other periodically, changing the total amount of light that we see.
+In an "eclipsing binary", one star goes behind the other periodically, changing the total amount of light that we see.

 This entry is located in the following unit: Astronomy and related astronomical terms (page 5)